 1 – Pre-Filter the Syrup to Remove Larger Debris

-To perform this step, we will want to poor the sap from your outdoor boiling vessel into a large pot, for example a 6 quart pot and put it on the stove.
+To perform this step, we will want to poor the sap from your outdoor boiling vessel into a large 5-quart pot or similar, then put it on the stove.

 2 – Boiling the Maple Sap to 215°F

 Once the sap is filtered, put it into the large pot and start up the stove and set it to a medium heat to get the sap boiling again.
 Insert your candy thermometer so that the bulb is submerged in the sap, but not touching the bottom of the pot.

 This spatula thermometer allows you to stir, take measurements and keep the thermometer from touching the bottom of the pot, all at the same time.
 In general, syrup does not require a lot of stirring, since the bubbles naturally ‘stir’ the pot!

 Maple syrup boils at a higher temperature than water due to its sugar content.
 Water boils at 212°F, while maple syrup boils at 219°F. For this reason, you want to continue boiling your sap until it reaches a temperature of 219°F.